Ukraine —Top Attractions 2022 & Things to Do in Ukraine. Famous Places to Visit in Ukraine

 - Are you looking for something that the locals absolutely adore?
-Known as a narcotic for their mourish effects that will keep you coming back for more, salo is definitely something you want to sample!
+Known as a narcotic for its nourishing effects that will keep you coming back for more, salo is definitely something you want to sample!
 Salo is cured pork belly fat.
 It is either cured with salt or smoked, often tasting like a mild applewood smoked cheddar.
 Served as a light snack or alongside other dishes salo is always present in the restaurants, and homes, of Ukraine.

 These dishes are just a small taste of the delicacies Ukraine has to offer.
 The foundation of Ukrainian cuisine comes from Ukraine's deep history of traditional cooking mixed with amazing flavors.
 When you visit you will wish you had more time to try everything!